mceme/wallet-generator/.github/README.md

  '._  W    ,--'
     |_:_._/
 ```
-JavaScript Client-Side AXE Wallet Generator
+JavaScript Client-Side IMG Wallet Generator

-Now AXE addresses and their corresponding private key can be conveniently
+Now IMG addresses and their corresponding private key can be conveniently
 generated in a web browser.

 ## Installation